{ Josh Rendek }

 <3 Go & Kubernetes

-Having a useable logging and metrics stack for your hobby projects can extremely expensive if you stick them inside your kubernetes cluster or try and host them on a normal VPS provider (whether that means DigitalOcean or AWS).
+Having a useable logging and metrics stack for your hobby projects can be extremely expensive if you stick them inside your kubernetes cluster or try and host them on a normal VPS provider (whether that means DigitalOcean or AWS).

 Below is an example configuration I use for some hobby projects that uses a dedicated hosting provider (OVH).